allenwest24/InteractiveAnimator/DevelopmentStrategy.md

-# exCELlence
+# Interactive Animator
-A java swing animator, utilizing the delegate/MVC pattern.
+A java swing animator, utilizing the delegate, MVC, decorator, and builder patterns.
 Developed by Luke Andrews and Allen West.

-Assignment 5 (Model implementation README):
+## Phase 1:  Model Implementation:
 The key data structures of our design begin with the two interfaces (first of which is tagged below).
 The first, IAnimation, is a loosely coupled interface that defines the mandatory functionality of an Animation (namely